-- The magazine is issued three times a year (February.
-June.
-October)
+- The magazine is issued twice a year (June and November)

 - Submission is year-round